alilotfi23/DBCapsule/README.md

 # Database Backup Tool

-This command-line tool allows you to back up MySQL and PostgreSQL databases easily using Python and Typer.
+This command-line tool allows you to back up MySQL and PostgreSQL databases easily using Python and Typer (Python cli lib ).

 ## Features